-In October 2009, the City Council adopted the Salinas Neighborhood Traffic Management Program (Resolution No. 19764) to address residential neighborhood traffic concerns.
+In October 2009, the City Council adopted the Salinas Neighborhood Traffic Management Program to address residential neighborhood traffic concerns.
 The program was established initially to address concerns from neighborhoods that could not be supported by traffic enforcement since it was impractical at the time to deploy traffic enforcement officers in residential areas.
 There had been a growing request for speed reduction throughout the City for which the City had no tools to address the residents' concerns.

-Traffic calming tools are not part of the State and Federal Manual of Uniform Traffic Control Devices.
-The City started accumulating traffic calming studies in 2002 and found there was very few applications in California.
+Traffic calming devices are generally not considered traffic control devices as defined by the State and Federal Manual of Uniform Traffic Control Devices.
+The City began compiling traffic calming studies in 2002 and found there was very few applications in California.
 To assist in the development of the City's Policy, the City hired a consultant to help develop the City's traffic calming policy based on best practices.
 The resulting policy contained a toolbox of traffic calming measures that would be used to address neighborhood problems associated with speeds and vehicle volume on residential streets.
-The adoption of the policy also included the adoption of traffic calming tools that can be provided on

-City streets.
-The policy also provided the process for consideration of projects under the Traffic Calming Program which is important for securing support from residents of a neighborhood who would be affected by traffic calming implementation.
+The adoption of the policy also included the adoption of traffic calming tools that can be provided on City streets.
+The policy also provided the process for consideration of projects under the program which is important for securing support from residents of a neighborhood who would be affected by traffic calming implementation.